Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Mail configuration
 ------------------
-Tuleap interacts with Postfix to process mails.
+Tuleap interacts with Postfix by default to process mails.
 The following lines should be uncommented/modified in the main Postfix configuration file generally located in /etc/postfix/main.cf:

 ::